 A determination that investigation is needed when it is clear that more information must be gathered.

 A determination that the incident should be moved to a different procedure (Restorative Justice Conference/Circle, Staff Conference, University Review Board).

 A determination that the preliminary inquiry be considered a Staff Conference.

 If a determination is made that further investigation is needed (#2 above), the staff members will be responsible to complete the investigation (interviews, evidence gathering, etc.) and stay in communication with individuals involved.
 When the investigation is complete, the inquiry will be reconvened and any new information will be presented and discussed.

-If a determination is made that the incident will be most adequately processed through a different procedure (#3 above), the staff members will consult with the Director of Students to proceed. (see procedural descriptions below)
+If a determination is made that the incident will be most adequately processed through a different procedure (#3 above), the staff members will consult with the Director of Residence Life, Student Accountability, and Restorative Justice, and the appropriate Academic Dean to proceed. (see procedural descriptions below)

 If a determination is made that the preliminary inquiry be considered a Staff Conference (#4 above), the staff members will continue with Staff Conference procedure. (see procedural descriptions below)

-A staff conference is a meeting between the respondent(s) and one or two Student Life staff members.
+A staff conference is a meeting between the respondent(s) and one or two graduate program staff members.
 Respondents may bring a support person with them to a staff conference.
 Support persons are not character witnesses.
 If present, their role is to provide support for the respondent in taking responsibility as well as supporting the respondent upon completion of the accountability process.